eneko/MarkdownGenerator/Docs/Reference/MarkdownGenerator/extensions/Array.md

 Render a collection of Markdown convertible elements.

-Elements are rendered separated by one empty line, to prevent formatting interference.
+Elements are rendered separated by one blank line, to prevent formatting interference.